OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 ### Step 6: Check Slack!

-If your message is successfully published, **Maker Bot** on Slack will post to your team channel! 🤖🌈
+If your message is successfully published and correctly formatted, **Maker Bot** on Slack will post to your team channel! 🤖🌈

 ### Stuck?